illinoistech-itm/jhajek/itmo-544/syllabus/syllabus.md

 **Topics to Be Covered**:

-* How to Think Cloud
+* How to think "Cloud Native"
-* Designing in a Distributed World
+* How to design cloud native systems for a distributed world
-* Designing for Operations/ Service Platforms
+* Designing for Operations & Service Platforms
 * AWS Introduction
 * History of Cloud Computing
 * Application Architectures